 FEEDING AND SWALLOWING: Children with an isolated cleft lip can use a typical bottle or may be able to breastfeed.
 Children with a cleft palate oftentimes cannot breastfeed and use a specialty feeder, such as the Dr. Browns Specialty Feeder or Haberman bottle.
 These bottles don’t require the baby to produce suction and you can pace a baby with the Haberman bottle.

-HEARING LOSS: Children with cleft palate are more likely to get fluid in the middle ear and ear infections.
+HEARING LOSS: Children with cleft palate are more likely to acquire fluid in the middle ear space and may have frequent ear infections.
 This can cause mild to moderate hearing loss.
-Eustachian tube dysfunction is common and present in over 90% of infants with cleft palates and leads to middle ear changes responsible for permanent hearing loss in adulthood.
+Eustachian tube dysfunction is common, and it is present in more than 90% of infants with cleft palates.
+It can lead to changes in the middle ear and, if left untreated, can cause more permanent hearing loss in adulthood.
 Some syndromes related to cleft palates have hearing loss associated with them, such as Stickler syndrome.
 Hearing loss is present in more than 50% of the adult cleft palate population.
-Those hard of hearing have a tendency to remain more hypernasal.
+Those who are hard of hearing tend to remain more hypernasal.

-DENTAL DEVIATION AND MALOCCLUSIONS: Children with a cleft palate or lip are more likely to have dental abnormalities.
+DENTAL DEVIATIONS AND MALOCCLUSIONS: Children with a cleft palate ± lip are more likely to have dental abnormalities.
 This may include an overbite, underbite, crossbite, extra teeth, missing teeth, and teeth out of alignment.
 If the alveolar ridge is affected by a cleft, the teeth may be displaced or rotated.
 These dental differences may affect speech production.

-Speech therapy cannot fix hypernasility, hyponasailty, or nasal air emission that is from VPD.
-Speech therapy is effective in teaching abnormal speech sounds placement caused by VPD.
-Refer to the craniofacial team!
+Speech therapy cannot fix hypernasility, hyponasailty, or nasal air emission caused by VPI.
+However, it is effective in treating abnormal speech sound production (compensatory errors) that were originally caused by VPI.

 COMMON COMPENSATORY ARTICULATION ERRORS